andrewwakeling/alienware-13-r3-ubuntu-16.04/README.md

 **I take no responsibility for any damage or problems that arise as a result from following this guide.**

 # READ THIS FIRST
 Running Linux on a "hybrid" GPU (e.g. Nvidia Optimus) is a little trickier than without.
-It's important that understand the technology and what trade-offs you want to make by using Linux.
+It's important that you understand the technology and what trade-offs you want to make by using Linux.

 I highly recommend that you read the following before continuing: